 All restaurants and shops on the estate are accessible by wheelchair.
-All locations on the estate provide accessible restrooms.
-There are no public restrooms located inside Biltmore House.
-Biltmore House and the Winery have a very limited number of wheelchairs available on a first-come, first-served basis for inside use only.
+Accessible restrooms are indicated by signage.
+Biltmore House and the Winery have a limited number of wheelchairs available on a first-come, first-served basis for inside use only.
 Please bring your own wheelchair to ensure your comfort.

 Guests with hearing difficulties can visit the Front Desk of Biltmore House to request a Neckloop Telecoil Coupler or a printed transcript of our audio guide.
 Printed transcripts are also available for all Biltmore films shown on the estate.